UPDATED: Indiana Stay-At-Home Order FAQ

 Can I walk my dog or go to the veterinarian?

 You are allowed to walk your dog and seek essential medical care for your pet should they require it.
-Practice social distancing while out on walks, maintaining at least 6 feet from other neighbors and their pets.
+Pet grooming at a pet salon, store or mobile unit is permitted.
+Hoosiers should practice social distancing while out on walks, maintaining at least 6 feet from other neighbors and their pets.

 Can I go outside to exercise or visit a park?